sjmiller8182/sjmiller8182.github.io/_posts/2020-04-15-blog-post-3.md

 ---

 NumPy arrays are a core part of the numerical computing stack in Python.
-Numpy provides a large number of functions for creating these arrays, of which `np.array` is most well known (due to ubiquitous use in tutorials).
+NumPy provides a large number of functions for creating these arrays, of which `np.array` is most well known (due to ubiquitous use in tutorials).
 However, `np.array` is not always the right function to use.
 This post will explore some other common array creation functions.

-# Creating Numpy Arrays
+# Creating NumPy Arrays

 NumPy is at the base of must numerical computing in Python.
 The `ndarray` is the central class provided by NumPy, which implements a C-style array.

-## Backgroud
+## Background

 Unlike the List object from base Python, `ndarrays` are statically typed, containing only one type.
-This makes `ndarrays` significantly faster than base Python objects in most cases.
+In most cases, this makes `ndarrays` significantly faster than base Python objects.
 The static type of an `ndarray` is termed the 'data-type' of the array and is denoted with the keyword `dtype`.

 In addition to a data-type, an array has a 'shape'.
-An array shape is a tuple representing how the array is structured.
+An array shape is a Tuple representing how the array is structured.
-The shape primary has to do with how the `ndarray` interpreted and the types of operations that are allowed.
+The shape primarily has to do with how the `ndarray` interpreted and the types of operations that are allowed.
 Array shape will not be discussed in detail here.
 For the purposes of this post, I will focus 1-D arrays as the ideas are easily extended to other array shapes.